 Some recent examples include a Google engineer who allegedly stole self-driving car technology and took it to Uber, a suspended engineer with the Canadian Pacific Railroad who sabotaged their systems before he left, and the infamous Edward Snowdon who leaked hundreds of thousands of classified NSA documents.

 As the internet has grown, hacking has developed from something that was done for fun into something that's financially big business.
-Organised gangs from around the world have spotted the opportunity that the internet gives them to make money, whether that's through blackmailing companies with the threat of ransomware or of crashing their website, through stealing credit card details, people's identities & access to bank accounts, or stealing trade secrets to order, or by plain old simple fraud.
+Organised gangs from around the world have spotted the opportunity that the internet gives them to make money, whether that's through blackmailing companies with the threat of crashing their website, through to stealing credit card details, stealing trade secrets to order, or by plain old simple fraud.